-Governance Strategy Risk Management Metrics and Targets Dis sclose the Disclose the actual and Disclose how the Disclose the metrics and org ganization's potential impacts of organization identifies, targets used to assess governance around climate-related risks and assesses, and manages and manage relevant mate-related risks and opportunities on the climate-related risks climate-related risks and ор portunities organization's businesses, opportunities where such strategy, and financial information is material planning where such information is material Re commended Disclosu a) Describe the board's oversight of climate- related risks and opportunities a) Describe the climate- related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate-related risks a) Disclose the metrics used by the organization to assess climate-related risks and opportunities in line with its strategy and risk management process b) Describe management's role in assessing and managing climate- related risks and opportunities b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning. b) Describe the organization's processes for managing climate-related risks b) Describe the targets used by the organization to manage climate- related risks and opportunities and performance against targets c) Describe the resilience of the organization's strategy, taking into consideration different climaterelated scenarios including a 2°C or lower scenario c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management
+Governance Strategy Risk Management Metrics and Targets organization's poter governance around climate-related risks and opportunities organ strate plann Disclose the actual and potential impacts 3 of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning where such information is material Disclose how the organization identifies, assesses, and manages climate-related risks Disclose the metrics and targets used to assess and manage relevant climate-related risks and opportunities where such information is material commended Disclosu a) Describe the board's oversight of climate- related risks and opportunities a) Describe the climate- related risks and opportunities the organization has identified over the short, medium and long term a) Describe the organization's processes for identifying and assessing climate-related risks a) Disclose the metrics used by the organization to assess climate- related risks and opportunities in line with its strategy and risk management process b) Describe management's role in assessing and managing climate- related risks and opportunities b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy and financial planning. b) Describe the organization's processes for managing climate-related risks b) Describe the targets used by the organization to manage climaterelated risks and opportunities and performance against targets c) Describe the resilience of the organization's strategy, taking into consideration different climaterelated scenarios including a 2°C or lower scenario c) Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organization's overall risk management

-&lt;sup>2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
+2 Adopted from the Recommendations of the Task Force on Climate-Related Financial Disclosures.
 The TCFD Recommendations apply to non-financial companies and financial-sector organizations, including banks, insurance companies, asset managers and asset owners.

-&lt;sup>3 For this disclosure, impact refers to the impact of climate-related issues on the company.
+3 For this disclosure, impact refers to the impact of climate-related issues on the company.